15 years later: a returned Peace Corps Volunteer reflects on the long-term impact of Peace Corps relationships

-Kimberly soon grew close to Julius and his family, including his young son Stephan.
-When Stephan was 10 years old, Kimberly presented him with a men’s soccer shirt from her alma mater, North Central College in Naperville, Illinois.
-She didn't know then what a big role the college would continue to play in Stephen's life.
+Kimberly soon grew close to Julius and his family, including his young son Stephen.
+When HE was 10, Kimberly presented him with a men’s soccer shirt from her alma mater, North Central College in Naperville, Illinois.
+She didn't know then what a big role the college would play in Stephen's life.

-Two years later, Julius and Stephen reached out to Kimberly about North Centrals’ computer science program, admission process and scholarship opportunities.
+Two years later, Julius and Stephen reached out to Kimberly about North Central's computer science program, admission process and scholarship opportunities.
 With hard work and determination, Stephen wasn't just admitted to the Illinois college - he was awarded a Trustee Scholarship to cover his college expenses.
-Kimberly and her husband Joseph set up a fundraising page online for Stephan’s airfare, textbooks, clothing and other needs.
-Soon, Stephan was on his way to becoming a member of North Central’s class of 2022.
+Kimberly and her husband, Joseph, set up a fundraising page online for his airfare, textbooks, clothing and other needs.
+Soon, he was on his way to becoming a member of North Central’s class of 2022.

 Stephen finds joy in new people and new experiences.
 He’s enjoyed outings with the International Club, a Breakaway service trip to Puerto Rico and American celebrations for Thanksgiving, Christmas and New Year’s Eve.
-He participated in an international round table discussion and represented Ghana at the annual study abroad fair.
-He made the Dean’s List for fall term, overcoming an academic challenge with his first-ever American government course.
+He participated in an international roundtable discussion and represented Ghana at the annual study abroad fair.

-As for Kimberly, she is still astounded at how her time in Peace Corps has led to such incredible opportunities for the ten year old boy she used the know.
+As for Kimberly, she is still astounded at how her time in Peace Corps has led to such incredible opportunities for the 10-year-old boy she used the know.

-“When I think back to applying to the Peace Corps, it blows my mind that this is where we are right now,” Kimberly said.
+“When I think back to applying to the Peace Corps, it blows my mind that this is where we are right now,” she said.
 “It’s been an amazing experience the past eight months.”

 Photos provided courtesy of North Central College.
 Story published with permission of owner and has been edited for length and clarity.
 Original publication can be viewed on North Central College's website.